CentML/flexible-inference-bench/README.md

 ## Usage
 After installing with the above instructions, the benchmarker can be invoked with `python -m modular_inference_benchmarker <args>`.

+After you get your output (using `--output-file`), you can invoke one of the data postprocessors in `data_postprocessors`.

 ### Parameters
 | argument | description |
 | --- | --- |